alephium/docs/docs/testnet-and-devnet/Testnet-Guide.md

 ---
-sidebar_position: 1
+sidebar_position: 10
+title: Testnet Guide
 ---
-# Testnet Guide

 The installation of full node for testnet is the same as the mainnet: [Full Node Starter Guide](full-node/Full-Node-Starter-Guide.md)